How To Fundraise For Nonprofits with a Corporate Virtual Comedy Show!

 The Mic, partnering with the Non Prophets Podcast

 Three part series will be talking about charities that are important to Lululemon.
 Creating a conversation about certain issues that charities try to face.
 The conversation will feature speakers from chosen nonprofits along with Stephen Campbell and Franqi French from U Streat Comedy.
 A live virtual comedy show will be held at the end of the month.
 This show will feature comedians for corporate events and clean comedians who can make everyone laugh.
-The comedians will draw a crowd to the live virtual comedy show.
+The comedians will draw a crowd to the live virtual comed show.
 Profits of the ticket sales will be donated to nonprofit organizations who were featured on Non- Prophets during that month.
 Ask about our comedy shows for social impact and private events.